giacovecci/mittel/src/content/general_content/about_page.md

   * Field audio and video recording, with own equipment

-  * Video editing and post-production, including advanced AI applications
+  * Video editing and post-production, including the latest AI applications

   * Personel transport and logistics